-How to deal with airdropped tokens in Exodus
+How do I manage airdropped tokens in Exodus?

-This article answers What is an airdrop?, describes Exodus' position on airdropped tokens and how to deal with them, and goes over some of the popular airdrops such as the Flare network Spark token.
+Exodus's position on airdropped tokens and how to deal with them, and some popular networks for airdrops.

 What is an airdrop?